ImageMagick/Usage-Markdown/basics/index.md

 Only those specific settings are allowed and if you attempt to use some other setting you will get an error.
 For example...

 ~~~{data-capture-err=gravity_error.txt}
 convert xc: -gravity Invalid   null:
 ~~~

 [![\[IM Text\]](gravity_error.txt.gif)](gravity_error.txt)

 The setting can be specified in a number of different ways, all of which are perfectly valid.
 IM is very forgiving about this.
-For example a setting can be specified in uppercase, lowercase, or any combination of the two.
-The individual words (specified by uppercase letters in the "`-list`" output) can have extra spaces, hyphens, or underscores included, and which are then simply ignored (but only between words).
+For example, a setting can be specified in uppercase, lowercase, or any combination of the two.
+The individual words (specified by uppercase letters in the "`-list`" output) can have extra spaces, hyphens, or underscores included, and they are then simply ignored (but only between words).

-Consequently all the follow arguments are valid to set "North East" "`-gravity`"...
+Consequently, all the follow arguments are valid to set "North East" "`-gravity`"...

 '`NorthEast`', '`northeast`', '`NORTHEAST`', '`NorTheAst`', '`north east`', '`north-EAST`', '`NORTH_EAST`', '`NorthEast`', '`___North___East___`'.